Our Impact

 Les Nelkin Memorial Endowed Chair of Pediatric Oncology Professor of Molecular Medicine and Pediatrics Zucker School of Medicine at Hofstra Northwell Head, Laboratory of Developmental Erythropoiesis Institute of Molecular Medicine The Feinstein Institutes for Medical Research

-The focus of this ambitious project remains to be understood as to how cancer develops in patients with the rare genetic disease, Diamond Blackfan anemia (DBA).
+Project: Development of bone and blood cancers in mouse models of Diamond Blackfan anemia The focus of this ambitious project remains to be understood as to how cancer develops in patients with the rare genetic disease, Diamond Blackfan anemia (DBA).
 Patients with DBA have an over 40-fold increased rate of bone cancer (osteogenic sarcoma), 29 for acute myeloid leukemia and 352 for myelodysplastic syndrome.
 In DBA, there is a mutation in a gene that codes for proteins that are an essential part of the ribosome (ribosomal proteins, RP).
 The ribosome is the cellular machine that makes proteins (a process called translation) from a message (mRNA) encoded by DNA (a process called transcription).
 As cancer is recognized as a disease of decreased differentiation/maturation and uncontrolled proliferation, their findings imply that defective ribosome formation contributes to the development of osteosarcoma in DBA.
 The mouse model, supported by PCF has been fully characterized.
 This is a long-term ongoing study that has resulted in the creation of a well characterized osteosarcoma –prone mouse and the development of a likely MDS/AML prone counterpart.
 For the first time, they have a model that recapitulates the clinical scenario, in terms of poor skeletal growth and birth defects in bone.
-This work supported by the PCF allows them to move forward towards studies of osteosarcomagenesis (development of bone cancer) in this model.
-Importantly, the defect they have engineered into mouse bone is identical to a human mutation that causes DBA and the bone defects in the mouse model mimic that seen in human patients with DBA.
+This work supported by PCF allows them to move forward towards studies of osteosarcomagenesis (development of bone cancer) in this model.
+Importantly, the defect they have engineered into mouse bone is identical to a human mutation that causes DBA and the bone defects in the mouse model that mimic human patients with DBA.

-Mitchell Cairo, MD
+Mitchell S. Cairo, MD

-As Chief of Pediatric Hematology, Oncology and Stem Cell Transplantation at Maria Fareri Children’s Hospital, Dr. Mitchell Cairo leads a multidisciplinary team of researchers developing treatments to battle Hematologic Malignancies in children and adolescents through targeted immunotherapies, reduced intensity conditioning and allogeneic stem cell transplantation, novel chemotherapy for reinduction therapy, Human Derived Placental Stem Cell (HDPSC) therapy, haplo identical stem cell transplantation, and single or double umbilical cord blood transplantation in children and adolescents who are at a high risk of Hematological Malignancies.
+Project: Reducing the Burden of Oncologic Chemotherapy And Radiation Exposure Utilizing Targeted Immunotherapy in Children, Adolescents and Young Adults with Lymphoma As Chief of Pediatric Hematology, Oncology and Stem Cell Transplantation at Maria Fareri Children’s Hospital, Dr. Mitchell Cairo leads a multidisciplinary team of researchers developing treatments to battle Hematologic Malignancies in children and adolescents through targeted immunotherapies, reduced intensity conditioning and allogeneic stem cell transplantation, novel chemotherapy for reinduction therapy, Human Derived Placental Stem Cell (HDPSC) therapy, haplo identical stem cell transplantation, and single or double umbilical cord blood transplantation in children and adolescents who are at a high risk of Hematological Malignancies.
 The promise of unlocking treatments by harnessing the power of the patient’s immune system renews the efforts of Dr. Cairo’s team to lead advances that save lives while minimizing unwanted side effects both now and in the future.
 Overall, the program is equipped to design and deliver customized and personalized therapy for each child and adolescent in the cancer center diagnosed with a hematological malignancy.

 Jessica J. Kandel, MD